Frozen Shoulder FAQs – Frequently Asked Questions

 IT SEEMS IMPOSSIBLE THAT ONE RELEASE TREATMENT WOULD CURE EVERY CASE.
 CAN YOU COMMENT?

 While most cases have 100% improvement, some patients have other underlying conditions that will decrease this percentage.
-We cite a 98% success rate.
-This is a conservative number.
-Dr. Oolo-Austin is very thorough in the evaluation process of each individual patient’s case.
+We have a very high success rate.
+Dr. Austin Oolo is very thorough in the evaluation process of each individual patient's case.
 It is through this evaluation of diagnostic imaging/manual testing (the exercises he asks patients to record and send pre-op) and verbal reports from each client, that he is able to assess and develop a post-operative treatment plan specific to each individual.

 The OAT Procedure dramatically restores range of motion.
 So even if the complete end-range of motion is not achieved due to the presence of other limiting conditions, patients gain mobility and functional arm usage as a result of the OAT procedure.
 In short, you will be able to live your life again!
 But it is important to understand that, if underlying conditions (see below) relating to shoulder pain/disability exist, 100% recovery of full range of motion or complete pain elimination will not be possible until these conditions are corrected.